dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 That sounds like cheating to me.
 Nevertheless, they were able to leak data from a victim process running on the same system.

-# How mitigate RIDL?
+# How To Mitigate RIDL?
 The authors recommend that SMT be disabled.
-The Intel mitigation involves updated microcode which allows software to flush several types of in-fligh buffers (LFBs, load ports and store buffers) using the `verw` instruction.
+The Intel mitigation involves updated microcode which allows the software to flush several types of in-flight buffers (LFBs, load ports, and store buffers) using the `verw` instruction.
 The updated microcode also flushes these buffers when flushing the L1 cache and when leaving/exiting SGX.

 ---
 [^petercordes]: I thought that write-back and write-through were properties of the hardware caches and not something that could be set on memory pages.
-I asked [When use write-through cache policy for pages](https://stackoverflow.com/questions/61129142/when-use-write-through-cache-policy-for-pages) and Peter Cordes gave a precise exhaustive answer.
-It looks like there are very few real-world uses for write-through caches and the only real advantage to them is that they make the hardware designers job easier.
+I asked [When to use write-through cache policy for pages](https://stackoverflow.com/questions/61129142/when-use-write-through-cache-policy-for-pages) and Peter Cordes gave a precise exhaustive answer.
+It looks like there are very few real-world uses for write-through caches and the only real advantage to them is that they make the hardware designer's job easier.
-[^travdowns]: I was puzzled about how the store buffer and LFB interacts and asked [How do the store buffer and line fill buffer interact on Stackoverflow](https://stackoverflow.com/questions/61129773/how-do-the-store-buffer-and-line-fill-buffer-interact-with-each-other).
+[^travdowns]: I was puzzled about how the store buffer and LFB interact and asked [How do the store buffer and line fill buffer interact on Stackoverflow](https://stackoverflow.com/questions/61129773/how-do-the-store-buffer-and-line-fill-buffer-interact-with-each-other).
 Travis Downs gave a detailed explanation (which I've only summarized).
-In particular the exact point when the different steps (issue, retire, commit) happens has lots of details.
+In particular, the exact point when the different steps (issue, retire, commit) happens has lots of details.